singh-inder/supabase-automated-self-host/readme.md

    - **Enter your domain:** Enter the domain name where you want to access the supabase dashboard or make api calls.
 Make sure to specify the `http` or `https` protocol.
      For example: `https://supabase.example.com`

-     ⭐ If you're want to setup supabase locally, refer to this [Guide](https://github.com/singh-inder/supabase-automated-self-host/discussions/6)
+     ⭐ If you want to setup supabase locally, refer to this [Guide](https://github.com/singh-inder/supabase-automated-self-host/discussions/6)

    - **Enter username:** Enter your username.